Independent Watch Brands

 Michel’s philosophy is that his watches be created so that in hundreds of years whatever watchmaking looks like then someone will look at a Parmigiani and say I am going to restore and maintain this.

-In 2010 I started working with Bremont, a fledgling British watch brand who’s inspiration where the past masters of Arnold, Much, Tompion and Harrison to name a few, Arnold was a particular favourite of mine and one that I would regard as being the most important watchmaker of his day.
-A good friend of Breguet who was based in London at the time.
-The two men shared many an idea and assisted each other and who’s sons would swap fathers to learn and develop each other’s skills.
+In 2010 I started work with Bremont a fledgling British watch brand who’s inspiration where the past masters of Arnold, Much, Tompion and Harrison to name a few, Arnold was a particular favourite of mine and one that I would regard as being the most important watchmaker of his day.
+A good friend of Breguet who was based in London at the time the two men shared many an idea and assisted each other and who’s sons would swap fathers to learn and develop each others skills.

 Arnold & Son is now very much a Swiss brand but that hasn’t let them move away from its heritage in fact the Instrument Collection pays homage to John Arnold creations with the Dial Side True Beat (DSTB), Time Pyramid or the Eight Day being a few that have been re-created from clocks into wrist watches.
 Arnold was watchmaker/clockmaker to the Royal Court and clockmaker to the Royal Navy indeed he took Harrisons ships chronometer and made it more accurate and easier to develop so it could be made for all the fleet and not just a certain Captain Cook.
 John Arnold also created what was deemed to be an accurate pocket watch, the No.1 which was given to a Captain Phipps who took it on his exploration to the North Pole and reported it to be accurate and most helpful in determining Longitude.